Word Gems

 what John and Mary don’t know

 They tend to get things backwards.
 So many of them place prime importance on attractive surface qualities.
-They want someone who’s nice looking and cool.
+They want someone who’s nice looking, pleasing to the eye.

-Well, we all want an attractive mate, but here’s the problem.
-If you lead with that requirement, if it’s priority, then you might not, probably will not, get a virtuous person as a mate.
-I think we’re all aware of this hazard.
+We all want an attractive mate, but here’s the problem.
+If you lead with that requirement, if it’s priority, then you might not, probably will not, get a virtuous person as a mate, or at least the right one for you.

-When Twins initially meet, however, they might not see each other as winning a beauty contest.
+When Twins initially meet they might not see each other as winning a beauty contest.
 They might not count each other as very physically attractive.
 But here’s what will happen.
 If indeed they are Twins, if they have that durable highest-grade soul bond, then they’ll soon enjoy perceptions of the complete “rest to the soul.”
-When this happens, and it can happen fairly quickly, suddenly the outer person magically is transformed into a “to die for” most beautiful creature ever seen.
-Yes, it’s just this way.
-She absolutely doesn't have to worry about competition.
+When this happens, suddenly the outer person, seemingly magically, is transformed into a “to die for” most beautiful creature ever seen.

 The important point here is, don't worry about sexual attraction.
-That issue automatically takes care of itself, and to a degree we've not known.
+That issue automatically takes care of itself, there'll be plenty of it, and to a degree we've not known.
 The focus needs to be on preparing ourselves to recognize the Twin when she comes.
-Recognition is the real problem, not making ourselves fashionable.
+Recognition is the real issue, not so much making ourselves fashionable.

 |